 But you do get TOPO maps which can come in handy even when you’re not training.
 There’s contact-less payment, numerous Firstbeat physiological measurements, excellent all-day tracking and training platform with compatibility to a lot of 3rd party apps, comprehensive compatibility with training accessories via Bluetooth and ANT+.

 I described the Garmin Forerunner 945 as the Federer of wearables but there’s no denying that Nadal is the King of Clay.
 The Forerunner 945 is a remarkable wearable but even the great needs to work at being good.
 If it continues improving, there’s no denying this is a long term investment for any individual that will only bring about benefits.
+And I’m not saying this out of convenience but I’ve had the watch for 3 months now and it’s become an integral part of my daily life.

 Thanks for reading and I hope you’ve enjoyed the review.
 You can purchase the Garmin Forerunner 945 from Amazon where there’s usually a small discount, great return policy, and free delivery depending on where you reside.
 In return your purchase helps to offset the costs associated with the running of this site.
 Take care and train hard!